capstone-projects-2024-fall/aldwairi-projects-insync-language-translator/README.md

 First ensure you have mysql and node.js installed in your computer, and make sure mysql is added to system path

-# Run the following command to create database "node"
+# Run the following command and import the .sql file from github repo directory(one time only)

 Open Command Prompt (Windows) or Terminal (macOS).